Sukhoi Superjet 100: Introduction of early users

 In February 2013, Sukhoi stated teething problems are usual in new airliners.

 The SSJ entered service with Mexican Interjet on 18 September 2013; in their first four weeks, the first two aircraft operated were flown 580 times over 600 hours with a daily utilisation of 9.74 hours and a dispatch reliability of 99.03%.

 By June 2014, Interjet had received seven SSJ100s and the dispatch reliability had increased to 99.7%.

 On 12 September 2014, Interjet started regular passenger flights to the US, on the Monterrey, Mexico, – San Antonio, Texas, route.
+However, Interjet confirmed by January 2020 that it was planning to phase out its SSJ100 fleet, but was unable to do so immediately, having sold all but one of its other planes.
+By November of that year it kept 3 or 4 of its 22 SSJ100 potentially able to fly, using other planes for parts; and in December the company was closed because was unable to continue operation.

 On 3 June 2016, the Irish carrier CityJet was the first western European airline to take delivery of an SSJ100.
+But CityJet had ceased all use of SSJ-100 aircraft by November 2020.